HM Prison Peterhead: Facilities

 Peterhead Prison had a history of poor conditions for prisoners, being referred to as "Scotland's gulag, a prison of no hope."
 A 2005 inspection reported that electricity had only just been made available in all the cells and slopping out continued at the prison.
 HMP Peterhead was a specialist centre for sex offenders.

 Talks on replacing the prison with a new one began in 2006.
 They were revived in November 2006.
 Demolition of part of the prison began on 13 February 2012, with the opening of the new HMP Grampian planned for winter 2013/14.
 The prison closed on 6 December 2013.
 The new facility can hold about 500 male and female prisoners – both adults and young offenders – from the Northern Community Justice Authority catchment area.

 Filming location

 In 2016, Peterhead Prison was used as a filming location for the 2018 British zombie action film Redcon-1.

 In January 2022 the prison again became a filming location for Channel 4 series Screw, an STV Studios produced prison drama starring Derry Girls actress Jamie-Lee O'Donnell and The Bill and Killing Eve actress Nina Sosanya.
 It was confirmed the show has been picked up for a second series.

 Museum

-The building now serves as the Peterhead Prison Museum which provides an Audio Guided Tour of cells and courtrooms.
+The building now serves as the Peterhead Prison Museum which provides an Audio Guided Tour of cells, exercise areas, kitchens, laundry, hospital and ancillary rooms.
+There is a small first-floor cafeteria.